kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 ### Recap for March 28th

 {% include zakviewer.html Name="2022-03-29 2022 03 28 chaos madness on Scratch" ID="https://scratch.mit.edu/projects/667241234/" caption="Student H returned to his Chaos Madness game.
-We fixed the head of the agent being upside down." %}
+We began by fixing the head of the agent being upside down." %}

-{% include imgur.html title="" ID="https://i.imgur.com/yThVIDR.jpg" caption="First he updated his storyboard with some new frames" width="" height="" spacer="" %}
+{% include imgur.html title="" ID="https://i.imgur.com/yThVIDR.jpg" caption="Then he updated his storyboard with some new frames" width="" height="" spacer="" %}

 {% include imgur.html title="" ID="https://i.imgur.com/ZPhmET2.png" caption="We made it so that the character stays exactly 300 pixels away using nested if blocks.
 If the character is exactly 300 away we shoot.
 I added returning (to 300) variable for him to make sure we only shoot once. " width="" height="" spacer="" %}